 Quarterly monitoring reports.
 61.13(4)(j)(v): Language was added to this subsection to state that information pertaining to impoundment seepage monitoring (required by the governing statute) and to intervention protocol activities (required under the existing subsection 61.13(4)(e)(ii)(C)) must be reported to the Division.
-The Commission is aware that quarterly reporting of intervention protocol activities may not be appropriate because such activities may not occur every quarter.
+The Commission is aware that quarterly reporting of intervention protocol activities may not occur every quarter.
 Such activities would thus be reported in reports for quarters within which intervention activities occurred, or as otherwise required by the Division.
 Similarly, seepage monitoring results may more effectively be reported on a semi-annual or annual frequency, if provided for under the statute.
 Therefore, the Commission left to the Division's discretion the reporting frequency requirements for impoundment seepage monitoring.